akash05pal/Antino-BioSafe-Monitor/README.md

 Build & install the app:
 ./gradlew installDebug

+### Alternatively, you can follow the Blynk app instructions in the `Blynk_Setup.md` file located in the hardware code folder.

 ### Steps to Set Up:
 1. **Hardware Assembly**: Connect gas sensors to the microcontroller and set up power sources.
 2. **Software Installation**: